karlmdavis/ansible-role-jenkins2/README.md

 Available variables are listed below, along with default values (see [defaults/main.yml](defaults/main.yml)):

+    # Install the LTS releases (as opposed to 'weekly').
+    jenkins_release_line: 'long_term_support'

+This value can be overridden to change which Jenkins release line will be installed.

     # Jenkins doesn't (and shouldn't) run as root, so this must be over 1024.
     jenkins_port: 8080